mupchrch/mikeup/content/blog/shed-build/index.md

 # Walls (part 1)

-The plans called for T1-11 siding.
-It's pressure treated and slots together easily.
+The plans called for T1-11 siding, which is pressure treated and slots together easily.
 I think because we skipped building the floor, we ended up having to trim each one shorter, but it ain't rocket science.
 We installed the siding right over our door and window openings and used a reciprocating saw to cut them out.
 The cut-outs will be used when building the doors.

 ![Siding covering our window and door holes.](./shed-walls.png)